pclambert/website/content/software/stpm2_standsurv/standardized_survival_hazard.md

 ![](/statasvg/stpm2_standsurv_survival_stand_hormon_hazard.svg)

 If I run `stpm2_standsurv` again with the `hazard` option I get the corresponding hazard functions of the standardized curves.
+This is the marginal hazard ratio (as a function of time).

 ```stata